-Thousands of children will be reported missing in this country this year.
-Child abduction is a tragedy that devastates family members and the community.
+Thousands of children are reported missing in this country each year.
+Child abduction is a tragedy that devastates families and the community.

 Please read these ways to help keep your child safe.